JA96x/Uber_fares_analysis/README.md

 K-means clustering enables identification of clusters of areas with similar fare characteristics across NYC regions.
 K-means clustering was selected due to its robustness and ease of implementation; suited for this project as this is an unsupervised learning task.

+Overview of process:
+1. Cluster formation - Clustering the training data based on geographical coordinates identifies distinct regions
+2. Cluster analysis - After clustering, the distribution of fare amount within each cluster is analysed
+3. Insight - Analysis reveals trends in fare amount across different geographical clusters

 ### Normalising the data

 When using distance-based algorithms like K-means clustering, it’s crucial to normalize the data.
 Without normalization, variables with different scales will be weighted unevenly in the distance formula optimized during training.
-For instance, if we include price along with latitude and longitude in the clustering process, the price would disproportionately influence the optimization due to its significantly larger and broader scale compared to the bounded location variables.

 ```
 from sklearn.model_selection import train_test_split